brutesque/benchmark-tools/README.md

 Benchmark tools

-This is a small collection of tools to speed up performance tests.
+This is a small collection of tools for performance testing.

+Currently tests using:
+- Otoy OctaneBench2.17
+- Maxon CineBench R15